 Companies can change the terms of service anytime they want.
-This can impact the amount of money we earn through the program.
+This can impact the amount of money you earn through the program.
 For example, Google AdSense can change their terms to take a larger share of the advertising revenue.

 Access to a Virtual Private Network (VPN).
-Whether you’re a digital nomad or a customer at a cafe accessing a public network, data protection is a concern.
+Anytime you access a public network, data protection is a concern.
 Not only that, but if you ever travel to a country like China, website such as YouTube and Google will be blocked unless you use a VPN.
-The service we use and recommend is ExpressVPN.
+The service we use and recommend is NordVPN.

 There are so many ways to make money traveling.
 You don’t need a website or YouTube channel to make it work for you.
 Figure out what you are passionate about first.
 Our dream is to travel and work for ourselves.
-It happened to manifest into digital content creation.
+It happened to manifest into full time content creation.
 If you’re dream is to travel and paint, a membership site like Patreon or a peer-to-peer e-commerce site like Etsy might be the way to go.

-Start a YouTube Channel – YouTube’s Guide on Creating a New Channel
+- Create a YouTube Channel – YouTube’s Guide on Creating a New Channel

-Gone With the Wynns – Nikki and Jason have featured many success stories of how people Make Money and Travel.
+- Gone With the Wynns – Nikki and Jason have featured many success stories of how people Make Money and Travel.